 This report presents the results of 22 separate analyses in 10 case studies of trends in selected cancer-related health disparities, for which we empirically compared various summary measures of health disparities.
-We included assessments of socioeconomic, race / ethnic and geographic disparities in a selected range of cancer-related outcomes, including mortality, incidence, risk factors and screening.
+We included assessments of socioeconomic, race ethnic and geographic disparities in a selected range of cancer-related outcomes, including mortality, incidence, risk factors and screening.
 The goal of these analyses was to examine the consistency of different measures of health disparity across a range of cancer-related outcomes.

-Summaries of selected results are shown in Figure S2.
+Summaries of selected results are shown in Figure S1.
 The numbers in the table represent % changes in the value of the disparity measure over the specified period.
-Dark red means disparity has increased by more than 30%, light red indicates disparity increased between 10-29%, yellow means a change (increase or decrease) of less than 10%, light green indicates declines in disparity of 10-29%, and dark green means that disparity has declined by more than 30%.
-Overall, these graphical examples reinforce the conclusion that how you measure disparity matters.
-For instance, for race / ethnic disparity in mammography screening, no firm conclusion can be reached about whether disparity got better or worse between 1987 and 2003 - there are both red and green cells indicating increases and decreases depending on which measure is used.
-The only sensible way to make a conclusion on race / ethnic disparity trends in mammography screening is to decide whether disparity should be measured on a relative or the absolute scale.
-This is not the case for obesity where all cells are dark green indicating declining socioeconomic disparities or for smoking, where one can reasonably conclude that socioeconomic disparity increased regardless of which measure is used.
+Overall, these graphical examples reinforce the conclusion that it matters how you measure disparity.
+For instance, for race ethnic disparity in mammography screening, no firm conclusion can be reached about whether disparity got better or worse between 1987 and 2003.
+The only sensible way to make a conclusion on race ethnic disparity trends in mammography screening is to decide whether disparity should be measured on a relative or the absolute scale.
+This is not the case for obesity which show declining socioeconomic disparities or for smoking, where one can reasonably conclude that socioeconomic disparity increased regardless of which measure is used.